OllyCat/Marlinfw/README.md

 # Marlinfw
-My Config files for Marlin firmware for my 3D printer Anet A8.
+Config files for Marlin firmware for Vlad's 3D printer FLSUN Delta.

-platform.ini config for make and upload firmware to anet1.0 board with platformio.
+NOT TESTED!!!